artemkv/fsharp_examples/README.md

 let (<!>) = map
 let (<*>) = apply

-let result =
+// The same thing in a more concise way let result =
     getFullName <!> getCustomerFirstName 123 <*> getCustomerLastName 123

 // "Result is John Smith"
-match result with
+result
-| Some x -> printfn "Result is %s" x
-| None -> printfn "Nothing"
+|> Option.iter (printfn "Result is %s")
 ```